cc-tweaked/CC-Tweaked/projects/ARCHITECTURE.md

 tests which are then in turn run on the computer again.
 This allows the tests to integrate with existing Java testing tooling (for instance, XML test reports and IDE integration).

-There's a slightly more detailed description of the process at `CraftOsLuaTest.java`.
+There's a slightly more detailed description of the process at `ComputerTestDelegate.java`.

 ### Game tests
 CC: Tweaked also runs several tests in-game using Minecraft's [gametest framework][mc-test].
 These work by starting